Dossier: Planning a family

 Having difficulties falling pregnant can be very stressful for couples.
-Electronic fertility and cycle trackers can help identify a woman’s fertile days.
-Three examples.
+Digital fertility and cycle trackers can help identify a woman’s fertile days.
+We look at three examples below.

 Few women fall pregnant at the first or second attempt.
-However, if you still fail to conceive after taking your temperature and monitoring your cervical mucus over a longer period, today there are other options available: digital fertility and cycle trackers.
-These are a slightly more expensive option, but they give a better overview of your fertile days and when you’re ovulating.
+However, if you still fail to conceive after taking your temperature and monitoring your cervical mucus over a longer period, there are other options available today: digital fertility and cycle trackers.
+These are a slightly more expensive option, but they give a better overview of a woman’s fertile days and ovulation.
 Three examples:

 Fertility tracker: Clearblue mini-computer